German Chancellor Visits Cricket Stadium In Bengaluru, Spends Time With RCB Players

-German Chancellor Olaf Scholz on Sunday visited the M Chinnaswamy cricket stadium in Bengaluru and interacted with men and women players of the Royal Challengers Bengaluru team.
+German Chancellor Olaf Scholz on Sunday visited the M Chinnaswamy cricket stadium here and interacted with men and women players of the Royal Challengers Bengaluru team.
+(More Cricket News)

 Scholz spoke to the officials of the Karnataka State Cricket Association (KSCA), RCB men and women team members for about 15 minutes.